Events Highlighting ‘Fish’ in Yamanashi and Hokkaido‘Umi-to-Nippon’ Project promoting awareness of ocean’s bounty

 The NGO Blue Commons Japan launched Buri Fest in 2020, in cooperation with restaurants and retailers primarily in the southern Donan region of Hokkaido, to promote local consumption of Hokkaido’s growing catches of buri.
 The event will be expanded this year to include 82 restaurants in cities including Hakodate, Sapporo, and Asahikawa, and 106 branches of a Hokkaido-based supermarket chain.
 In addition to preparing special buri menus, participating restaurants will give customers ordering those items scratch cards that contain a chance to win a 1,000-yen gift certificate that can be used at any participating restaurant.

-Poster for Buri Fest Hokkaido 2023
+- Buri Fest Hokkaido 2023 information (in Japanese only)